ConnorR777/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

   - roster (team member's names and email addresses).

 - Use the team's information to contact them.

+Approval Template Permissions:

+- All team owners have the ability to create an approval template for their specific teams that they are an owner of.

+- For Admins creating templates for tenant wide templates a new Teams team is created where you can manage the roster who has access to create templates within this scope.
+Please do not delete this as permission to create and view these templates will be lost.

 ## Disable the Approvals app